BlueBrain/BluePyOpt/examples/README.md

 * stochkv: simple cell optimization with stochastic channels

-* tsodyksmarkramstp: optimizing parameters for a Layer 5 tufted pyramidal cell using Tsodyks-Markram model of short-term synaptic plasticity
+* tsodyksmarkramstp: optimizing parameters of the Tsodyks-Markram model of short-term synaptic plasticity

 # Documentation